Conditional flow matching for physics-constrained inverse problems with finite training data: Results

 \subsubsection{Quasi-static elastography of a circular inclusion within homogeneous media}

 In this example, we apply conditional flow matching to the inverse elasticity problem arising in quasi-static elastography.
 We adapt this example from~\cite{ray2022efficacy,dasgupta2025conditional}.
 Specifically, we wish to infer the spatial distribution of the shear modulus of a specimen using noisy full-field measurements of the vertical displacements.
-We assume the relation between the displacements and shear modulus for an elastic, isotropic, and incompressible medium in the absence of body forces to follow the equilibrium and constitutive equations,
+We assume the relation between the displacements and shear modulus for an elastic, isotropic, and incompressible medium in the absence of body forces to follow the equilibrium and constitutive equations, \Cref{eq:equilibrium_equation,eq:linear_constitutive_law}, respectively, under plane stress assumptions~\cite{ray2022efficacy}.

-under plane stress assumptions~\cite{ray2022efficacy}.
-In \Cref{eq:equilibrium_equation,eq:linear_constitutive_law}, $\bm{\sigma}$ is the Cauchy stress tensor, $\uu$ denotes the displacement field, $\nabla^{\mathrm{s}}\uu$ denotes the strain tensor, and $\lambda$ and $\mu$ are the first and second Lam\'{e} parameters, respectively.
 The specimen is 34.608$\times$26.297 mm\textsuperscript{2}.
 We assume the left and right edges to be traction free, and the top and bottom surfaces to be traction free along the horizontal direction.
 We subject the top and bottom edges of the specimen to vertical displacements of 0.084 mm and 0.392 mm, respectively, to simulate compression of the specimen.

-\Cref{fig:elasto2_train_samples} shows five data points randomly sampled from the training dataset.
 A realization of $\X$ corresponds to the spatial distribution of the shear modulus of a specimen, which we discretize over a 56$\times$56 Cartesian grid.
 These realizations are sampled from a suitable parametric prior designed to model stiff circular inclusions in a uniform background of 4.7 kPa, consisting of four random variables that control the coordinates of the center of the inclusion, the radius of the inclusion, and the ratio of the shear modulus of the inclusion with respect to the shear modulus of the background. \Cref{tab:elasto2_prior} provides details regarding these random variables.
-We propagate a realization of $\X$ through a finite element model with linear triangular elements, and add homoscedastic Gaussian noise with standard deviation equal to 0.001 mm to the predicted discrete vertical displacement field to obtain the corresponding realization of $\Y$.
-The training dataset consists of 8000 such iid pairs of $\X$ and $\Y$ sampled from the joint $\prob{\X\Y}$.
+We propagate a realization of $\X$ through a finite element model with linear triangular elements, and add independent, homoscedastic Gaussian noise with standard deviation equal to 0.001 mm to the predicted discrete vertical displacement field to obtain the corresponding realization of $\Y$.
+The training dataset consists of 8000 such iid pairs of $\X$ and $\Y$ sampled from the joint $\prob{\X\Y}$. \Cref{fig:elasto2_train_samples} shows five data points randomly sampled from the training dataset.